sampsyo/home/_drafts/flatgfa.md

 ---
 We built an efficient binary representation for [pangenomic variation graphs][mygfa-post] that is equivalent to the standard [GFA text format][gfa].
 Our approach isn't at all novel, but it illustrates a fun way that you can start with a naïve representation and transform it into a fast in-memory representation while also getting an on-disk file format for free.
-In a shamelessly cherry-picked scenario, our tool is 1,331&times; faster than [an existing, optimized toolkit][odgi] that already uses an efficient binary representation.
+In a shamelessly cherry-picked scenario, our tool is 1,331&times; faster than [an existing, optimized pangenomics toolkit][odgi] that already uses an efficient binary representation.

 ## Pangenome Recap